ArnauCS03/GalileoAPIVisualizerHackUpc2024/README.md

 # Galileo ESA.
 HackUpc 2024

-Challenge of the European Space Agency of the HackUPC 2024.
-Where the main challenge was to developed an android app that gathers information about the satellite Galileo, and sends it to a database ([*influxBD*](https://www.influxdata.com/)) using our own API.
+Challenge of the European Space Agency's HackUPC 2024.
+The main challenge was to develop an Android app that gathers information about the satellite Galileo, and sends it to a database ([*influxBD*](https://www.influxdata.com/)) using our own API.
 And with that information, show it graphically using the plots of the web app [*Grafana*](https://grafana.com).
 ---

 <br>**Authors:**